MindForest: Mental Health AI

 1) Attachment-Based Defence Mechanisms

 Avoidant attachment predicts behaviours such as withdrawal, coolness, and reluctance to deepen intimacy (Bretaña et al., 2022).
-These individuals may genuinely struggle with closeness, so their nonchalance is less a strategy and more a protective mechanism.
+These individuals may genuinely struggle with closeness and commitment, so their nonchalance is less a strategy and more a protective mechanism.

 2) Emotional Self-Protection